Bartram’s Mile Trail

 Free Biking

-The Bicycle Coalition of Greater Philadelphia is hosting FREE biking days at Bartram’s Garden through the end of November.
-Come ride the Bartram’s Mile trail!
+The Bicycle Coalition of Greater Philadelphia is hosting FREE biking days at Bartram’s Garden through the end of October.
+Come ride the Bartram’s Mile Trail!

 Check our calendar for all upcoming biking opportunities.
 Programs may be canceled in the event of inclement weather.
 Please register in advance for all biking activities.